cklapperich/Eidetic/README.md

 ## Summary

-This repository contains the code from the anthropic blog post "contextual retrieval" (https://www.anthropic.com/news/contextual-retrieval)
+This repository contains a llama_index implementaton of "contextual retrieval" (https://www.anthropic.com/news/contextual-retrieval)

-it implements a custom llama_index Extractor class, which requires you to initialize it using a Document Store and an LLM to provide the context. it also requires you keep the documentstore up to date.
+It implements a custom llama_index Extractor class, which can then be used in a llama index pipeline.
+It requires you to initialize it using a Document Store and an LLM to provide the context.
+It also requires you keep the documentstore up to date.

 ## Demo

-see hybridsearchdemo.py for a demo of the extractor in action with hybrid search, effectively re-ikmplementing the blog post.
+See hybridsearchdemo.py for a demo of the extractor in action with hybrid search, effectively re-ikmplementing the blog post.

 ## Usage